Modern Languages and Literatures

 Publications

-“Migrating Scenes: Designing and Teaching an Undergraduate Seminar/Topics Course on Migration and Movement in the Hispanic World.”
-In Teaching Migration in Literature, Film and Media.
+“Migrating Scenes: Teaching an Undergraduate Seminar on Migration and Movement in the Hispanic World.”
+Teaching Migration in Literature, Film and Media.
 Masha Salazkina and Yumna Siddiqi, eds.
-Modern Language Association.
-Under review.
+Modern Language Association, 2025.

 “‘Voces rotas entre la tierra’: Muerte, reclusión y memoria en NN12 de Gracia Morales.”
+Conference proceedings.
 Actas del VI Congreso Internacional de Estreno: “Teatro y reclusión.”
 Lourdes Bueno and Cerstin Bauer-Funke, eds.
 Estreno.
-Special edition.
-Forthcoming, 2023.
+Special edition, 2023.

 “Memory and the Ethical Imagination: the Holocaust and Deportation to Mauthausen in Twenty-first Century Spanish Theater.”
 Spain, the Second World War, and the Holocaust: History and Representation.
 Sara Brenneis and Gina Herrmann, eds.
 University of Toronto Press, 2020.